Skip to main content

 • music

-The music in the game receives mixed reviews, with some players praising its fitting and atmospheric qualities, particularly in creating a creepy ambiance reminiscent of 80s horror films.
-However, others find the music to be repetitive or forgettable, with some noting abrupt loops and a lack of variety.
-Overall, while the soundtrack enhances the experience for many, it does not stand out universally, with opinions ranging from excellent to mediocre.
+The music in the game receives mixed reviews, with many players appreciating its fitting and atmospheric qualities, particularly in enhancing the creepy ambiance reminiscent of 80s horror films.
+However, some find the music repetitive or forgettable, with a few noting abrupt loops and a lack of variety.
+Overall, while the soundtrack contributes positively to the experience, it does not stand out as exceptional for all players.

 • “The strongest thing this game had to offer were the ambient sounds and soundtrack, which fit well with the subject matter and probably went unnoticed, which is the sign of a good soundscape.”